 Advantages

-- Discreet aesthetics, ideal for stealth camping.
+- Discreet aesthetic, ideal for stealth camping.

 - Good brightness.